- Attraction Seating

 In the area behind Club Cool is a hallway featuring large photographs of various inventions by Walt Disney and The Walt Disney Company.
 Hanging from the ceiling in this hallway are large banners featuring the words "Creation," "Collaboration," "Perspiration" and "Inspiration" -- values Walt held close in his business ventures.
 Back in the Communicore days, this area was an exhibit called Expo Robotics, which was later used as Imagineering Labs.

 Character Spot -You can meet Disney Characters here all day long!
 Visit with regulars like Mickey, Minnie and Chip & Dale, and you just never know who might stop by for a visit!
 (Disney Chase Visa card members can visit the exclusive meet-and-greet in Innoventions.)
+Also across the way is Baymax from "Big Hero 6" and Joy and Sadness from the film "Inside Out".

 The KIDCOT stations in Innoventions and Future World have closed.
 They only are located in the World Showcase country pavilions.

-MouseGear is the second largest shop on WDW property (World of Disney in the Disney Marketplace is the largest.)
+MouseGear is the second largest shop on WDW property (World of Disney at Disney Springs is the largest.)
 It is themed both inside and out with working gears complete with sound effects.
 The shop sells clothing for kids and adults with areas specific to men and women.
 There also is an assortment of plush, toys, pins, key chains, magnets, luggage, hats and all things Disney.
 This is one of the places at Epcot that sells a variety of Epcot-specific merchandise, that can only be purchased within the park.
 Cast members at each entrance are eager to welcome guests and trade pins.

 The Pin Station between Innoventions West and Innoventions East is the hotspot on property for pin trading and purchasing.
 Pin workshops are held daily by Cast Members.
 Trading occurs here throughout the day.
 This Pin Station tends to have the most pins on property.
 Limited Edition pins may also be available.